aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/document-builder-overview/_index.md

 Document navigation is based on the concept of a virtual cursor, with which you can move to another location in the document using various **DocumentBuilder.MoveToXXX** methods such as [MoveToDocumentStart](https://apireference.aspose.com/words/cpp/class/aspose.words.document_builder#movetodocumentstart) and [MoveToField](https://apireference.aspose.com/words/cpp/class/aspose.words.document_builder#movetofield_field_bool).
 This virtual cursor indicates where the text will be inserted when calling the methods [Write](https://apireference.aspose.com/words/cpp/class/aspose.words.document_builder#write_string), [Writeln](https://apireference.aspose.com/words/cpp/class/aspose.words.document_builder#writeln), [InsertBreak](https://apireference.aspose.com/words/cpp/class/aspose.words.document_builder#insertbreak_breaktype), and others.

-The following code example demonstrates how to navigate to a bookmark:
+The following code example shows how to navigate to a bookmark:

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Document-DocumentBuilderMovingCursor-DocumentBuilderMoveToBookmarkEnd.cpp" >}}